oracle/terraform-provider-oci/website/docs/r/golden_gate_deployment.html.markdown

 * `is_healthy` - True if all of the aggregate resources are working correctly.
 * `is_latest_version` - Indicates if the resource is the the latest available version.
 * `is_public` - True if this object is publicly available.
-* `is_storage_utilization_limit_exceeded` - Indicator will be true if the amount of storage being utilized exceeds the allowable storage utilization limit.
+* `is_storage_utilization_limit_exceeded` - Deprecated: This field is not updated and will be removed in future versions.
+If storage utilization exceeds the limit, the respective warning message will appear in deployment messages, which can be accessed through /messages?deploymentId=.
+Indicator will be true if the amount of storage being utilized exceeds the allowable storage utilization limit.
 Exceeding the limit may be an indication of a misconfiguration of the deployment's GoldenGate service.
 * `license_model` - The Oracle license model that applies to a Deployment.
 * `lifecycle_details` - Describes the object's current state in detail.
 For example, it can be used to provide actionable information for a resource in a Failed state.
 * `lifecycle_sub_state` - Possible GGS lifecycle sub-states.